 Tented camp with thatched roofs, all with ensuite bathrooms

-4 Safari tents and 1 Two bedroom Family Unit
+4 Safari tents and 1 Two bedroom, two bathroom Family Unit (sleeps up to 3 children).

 This area of the Park is renowned for offering guests some of the best game viewing opportunities in Zambia.